What is the Grassroots Summit?

 The Japan/America Grassroots Summit is an annual intercultural exchange program.
-It honors the friendship between Captain William Whitfield and John Manjiro Nakahama, in which Captain Whitfield shared his home with a young Nakahama Manjiro after rescuing him from sea in 1841.
+It honors the friendship between Captain William Whitfield and John Manjiro Nakahama, in which Captain Whitfield shared his home with a young Nakahama Manjiro after rescuing him from the sea in 1841.
 The relationship was pivotal in building the Japan-US relationship after Japanese isolationism ended.
-In the same way Captain Whitfield opened his home to Nakahama Manjiro, the Grassroots Summit focuses heavily on a homestay program.
-Each year, Japanese prefectures and US states alternate as hosts to about 150 attendees who travel to the host prefecture/state to participate in a week-long visit that includes a three day homestay.
+In the same way Captain Whitfield opened his home to Nakahama Manjiro, the Grassroots Summit focuses heavily on a home stay program.
+Each year, Japanese prefectures and US states alternate as hosts to about 150 attendees who travel to the host prefecture/state to participate in a week-long visit that includes a three-day home stay.

-The 2017 Grassroots Summit will be taking place in Nara, Japan.
-There will be homestays available all across the prefecture.
+The 2017 Grassroots Summit took place in Nara, Japan.
+2019 will be in the Hyogo Prefecture with Kobe as the central city.
+There will be home stays available all across the prefecture.
 Attendees will be able to see and experience the life and culture of these areas while living with a Japanese host family.
 The event welcomes participants of all ages and occupations, including students.
 To get more information online and to sign up, go to http://www.manjiro.or.jp/e .

 The Japan-America Society of the State of Washington will be hosting the 28th Annual Grassroots Summit in 2018.
 Dates are Sepember 18-24, 2018.
 Many Washington cities who have Japan Sister City relationships will each find host families for the 3 day host family portion of this great event.
 Renton was our first official commitment!
 Other cities include: Auburn/Kent, Bellevue, Ellensburg/Kittitas County, Lakewood, Moses Lake, Mt.
 Vernon, Olympia, Port Townsend, Redmond, Seattle, Sequim, Tacoma.